archer-65/personal-website/content/posts/Emacs.md

 ;;; Commentary:

-;; Here the configuration for LSP-Mode/Eglot.
+;; Here the configuration for LSP-Mode.

 ;;; Code: